evolutiatechion/evolutiatechion/README.md

 ---

-## Basic AI Decision Making using Neuro-Fuzzy to acalculate the weights in vectors in B-Tree (0 to Max Limit of Axis)
+## Basic AI Decision Making using Neuro-Fuzzy to automatic calculation the weights in vectors in B-Tree (0 to Max Limit of Axis)

 ---